SHolysh/database-manual/02_Understanding_ORMGP_Database/02_01_Tables_and_Views/02_01_01_Data_Tables.md

 between a PTTW record and a location based upon the LOC_MASTER_LOC_ID of the former.
 Here, they are directly tracked using LOC_ID and LOC_ID_SRC; the latter will indicate the location of the water source.
 In some cases, a single permit may reference more than a single source.
+In addition, a single location may have more than one interval - the INT_ID_SRC ties the permit to the specific interval for the given location.

 #### D_PUMPTEST